ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 ## Execute Commands in a Service Container

 You can also use the CLI to run commands in a service container.
-For example, this runs a command in a specific service instance:
+For example, this runs a command in a given service instance:

 ```shell
 lcp shell --project <projectID> --service <serviceID> --instance <abc123>